MohammedSB/Galaxy-Shape/ProjectDescription.md

 ## Algorithms

-Model
+### Model

-Used a Convolutional Neural Network with 3 convolutional layers, and 3 connected layers.
-Also, used average pooling and dropout to avoid overfitting.
+The model used is a Convolutional Neural Network with 3 convolutional layers, and 3 connected layers. d average pooling and dropout are also used to avoid overfitting.

-Model Evaluation and Selection
+### Model Evaluation and Selection

-The dataset of 76,400 was split into 80/20 train and test sets.
+The dataset of 76,400 observations was split into 80/20 train and test sets.
 The train set was further divided 80/20 into train and validation subsets to find the optimal model and hyperparameters.
-The test set was never touched during training or validation and was only used to score the model.
-I also trained my data on resnet18 with pretrained parameters to compare a pretrained vs a non-pretrained model.
+The test set was never used during training or validation and was only used to score the model.
+I also trained my data on resnet18 with pretrained parameters to compare a pretrained to a non-pretrained model.
 Both are trained on 20 epochs.

 ### Non-pretrained model

 * Training
     * Accuracy
     * precision
     * recall

 * Testing
     * Accuracy
     * precision
     * recall

 ### Resnet18

 * Training
     * Accuracy  99.02%
     * Precision 99.02%
     * Recall    99.13%

 * Testing
     * Accuracy
     * precision
     * recall

 ## Tools
 * Numpy and Pandas to manipulate data